 Thanks to the Bra – For 100+ Years of Support

-1907 - The undergarment shows up in Vogue Magazine and it was called “brassiere” for the first time.
+1907 - The undergarment showed up in Vogue Magazine and was called “brassiere” for the first time.
 The French word means a soldier’s shield or arm guard.

 1911 - The word became included in the Oxford English Dictionary.

 1914 - Mary Phelps Jacob, a New York Socialite, was awarded the first brassiere patent, but she sold it to the Warner Brothers Corset Co. in Bridgesport, Connecticut for one thousand five hundred dollars when she lost interest.
 Warner reportedly pulled in $15 million in the years that followed.

 1925 - Ida Rosenthal, a Russian immigrant, and friend Enid Bisset, founded the Maidenform plant in Bayonne, NJ.
 Ida Rosenthal later invented the cup sizes in 1928, although there were reports that the idea came from her husband William.

 1937 - Lana Turner wore an attire in “They Won’t Forget”; it was form fitting, revealing that the technology of the bra has increased pointy and lift.
 This appealed to men and made her nicknamed “Sweater Girl”.

 1946 - The Paris catwalk reveals the first bikini, designed by fashion designer Jacques Heim and French engineer Louis Reard.
 The suit was named after a test site for nuclear weapon in the Marshall Island, the Bikini atoll, because they rightly thought that the suit would make an explosion.